AirshipCMS/Docs/Quickstart-Guide-LAUNCHED.md

 Follow this Quickstart Guide to set up your first project with Airship CMS.

 Not quite ready to create a project yet?
-Just create a Free login at the [Airship CMS Developer Portal](https://skyport.airshipcms.io) then and try out the Developer Workflow and CLI tools using one of our [Open Source Demo Projects](/documentation/view/boilerplates-examples).
+Just create a Free login at the [Airship CMS Developer Portal](https://skyport.airshipcms.io) then and try out the Developer Workflow and CLI tools using one of our [Open Source Demos & Boilerplates](/documentation/view/boilerplates-examples).

 In the following guide, replace all instances of "mysite" with your actual subdomain for the site:
 - `https://mysite.airshipcms.io`